joshburnett/multitimer/README.md

 time.sleep(3.5)
 output['foo'] = "I'd like to be done now."

+# Note: While this feature can be useful, be aware that changing arguments while the timer is running may result in some
+# race conditions. multitimer is multithreaded but does not currently have any sort of locking mechanisms in place to
+# ensure that operations are atomic.

 # And a MultiTimer can be re-started by just calling start() again
 time.sleep(2)
 output['foo'] = 'Please just let me be...'